 - Rates are affordable

 I highly recommend that you consider the benefits of SGLI, but if you require more than $400,000 in life insurance, you may be interested in purchasing an individual life insurance policy.

+Further options will be thoroughly discussed later on in the blog.
 For some customers, $400,000 might be enough insurance, for others, they are going to need much more, maybe as much as $1 million or more.

-How to Qualify
+How To Qualify for SGLI

 Not everyone is eligible to buy an SGLI policy.
 There are several ways you can be eligible for coverage.

 You’ll have to check off at least one box to buy a plan.
 The most obvious way you can be eligible is to be an active duty member in any branch of the military.

 Regardless of the branch, you can get up to the $400,000 in coverage.
 Another way you can buy these plans is if you’re cadet or midshipman in one of the military academies, then you’re eligible as well.

 Anyone in the Reserve or in the National Guard, as long as you’re scheduled to go through at least 12 periods of inactive training a year, you will get the protection.

-There are several other ways, like being apart of the Individual Ready Reserve, in ROTC, or being in National Oceanic and Atmospheric Administration, but those are less common.
+There are several other ways, like being a part of the Individual Ready Reserve, in ROTC, or being in National Oceanic and Atmospheric Administration, but those are less common.

 What Happens If You Decide to Retire?

 If you choose to retire from military service, you’ll have the ability to convert your current SGLI coverage to term or permanent life insurance with a VGLI policy.

 If you’re interested in converting your current SGLI policy to a term life insurance, you can still receive a host of benefits.

 This simply means that if you’re 40 and find an affordable insurance plan, you may not think it’s such a great idea when you reach 55.

-When you get the age of 50, your price increases to $144 monthly, and by the time you’re 55, you’ll be subject to $268 expenses on a monthly basis.
+When you get the age of 50, your price increases to $144 monthly.
+By the time you’re 55, you’ll be subject to $268 expenses on a monthly basis.

-Life Insurance For Active Military Members
+Additional Life Insurance For Military Members

-As a member of the military, if you need more than the bare minimum amount of coverage that is offered by SGLI, you have a few other options.
-You can choose an individual policy with MetLife, Prudential, or USAA.
+As a member of the military, if you need more coverage that is offered by SGLI, you have options.

 A 45-year-old male who is looking for a $500,000 policy that is good for a 20-year term would pay:

-While we offer a variety of different policies, we’ve generally found that it’s more affordable to go with Prudential or MetLife.
+While we offer a variety of different policies, we’ve found that it’s more affordable to go with Prudential or MetLife.

 As an active duty member of the armed services, you can qualify for life insurance with or without deployment papers.

 As a military member, you have access to several different kinds of insurance most other applicants don’t.

-Do you have questions about SGLI, USAA, MetLife, or any of the other companies we are partnered with, please let us know.
+Do you have questions about SGLI, USAA, MetLife, or any of the other life insurance companies we are partnered with, please let us know.

 If you need term life insurance to protect you and your family, we can help.
-Give us a call at 888-552-6159 or fill out the quote form on this page.
+Give us a call at 800-712-8519 or fill out the quote form on this page.